adelkhafizova/ai_in_math/burau_representation/experiments/README.md

 Iteratively do the following,
 replace current with extend_in_all_ways({"A":A,"B":B,"a":a,"b":b},current,1), replace current with tiered_sampling(current,parameters,invariant).
+For implementation details of aforementioned functions go to README of butau_representation/scripts
 """
 while(True): #some big number of iterations current = extend_in_all_ways({"A":A,"B":B,"a":a,"b":b},current,1)